 - If the amount of plagiarism is minimal, zero marks will be awarded for the assessment component, but a grade will still be awarded for the subject.
-This is referred to as 'Academic Infringement'. - If a candidate is found to have plagiarized all or part of any assignment, then no grade will be awarded for the subject.
-This automatically means that no Diploma can be awarded. - Misconduct during an examination will result in no grade being awarded for the specific subject involved. - If a candidate falsifies a CAS record, no Diploma will be issued until 12 months after the examination session have passed.
-The CAS record will need to be correctly completed. - If the case of malpractice is very serious, the candidate may not be allowed to reregister for examinations in any future session. - An IB Diploma may be withdrawn from a candidate at any time if malpractice is subsequently established.
+This is referred to as 'Academic Infringement'. - If a candidate is found to have plagiarised all or part of any assignment, then no grade will be awarded for the subject.
+This automatically means that no IB certificate can be awarded. - Misconduct during an examination will result in no grade being awarded for the specific subject involved. - If a candidate falsifies a CAS record, no Diploma will be issued until 12 months after the examination session has passed.
+The CAS record will need to be correctly completed. - If the malpractice case is very serious, the candidate may not be allowed to reregister for examinations in any future session. - An IB certificate may be withdrawn from a candidate if malpractice is subsequently established.

-An appeal may be made to the final award committee in the light of new factual evidence, within three months of the original decision.
+An appeal may be made to the final award committee in the light of new factual evidence within three months of the original decision.